 Of course, you’re reading this, so you have access to an almost limitless supply of gardening information with which to feed your brain and generate garden ideas – the internet!
 Social media provides an endless stream of content, from blogs to Twitter and Facebook.
 Sometimes it’s hard to keep track of it all, but it’s all searchable, so you can find anything you need.

-If you’re a visual person then it’s great for digital scrapbooking – with sites such as Pinterest – and even for finding ready made garden ideas that you can mine for inspiration.
+If you’re a visual person then it’s great for scrapbooking – with sites such as Pinterest giving you ideas on everything from a new garden mirror to a tree house, they’re great for some inspiration.
+You can even find ready made garden ideas that you can borrow.

 So what are you waiting for?
 Go out and feed your brain!
 The garden ideas will then come flooding out.
 Or do you already have the too-many-ideas-not-enough-space problem?